Anurup-Github/Treasure-Island-Project/README.md

 # Treasure-Island-Project
- Basic adventure game build using relational operators .
+ Basic adventure game build using relational operators in Python.